Hon Leeanne Enoch MP

 Housing Legislation Amendment Bill 2022

 Passed (amended)This bill became law after being modified during debate.This bill supports two housing reforms: enabling the Homes for Homes charitable donation scheme to operate in Queensland, and improving financial transparency in retirement villages.
-Homes for Homes allows property owners to voluntarily donate a small percentage of their sale price to fund social housing, while the retirement village changes give residents better access to financial information about how their fees are spent.
+Homes for Homes allows property owners to voluntarily donate a portion of their sale price to fund social and affordable housing.
+The retirement village changes give residents better access to financial information about how their fees and charges are spent.

 Biodiscovery and Other Legislation Amendment Bill 2019